Get children to prepare the growing equipment

 Children can notice when they start to sprout.
 They can see which ones grow fastest.
 They can see whether they bend towards a light source and move the pots around to make them grow evenly.

-They can check for dryness and water them (see our article on learning through watering plants with a handy watering chart).
+Children can check for dryness and water them (see our article on learning through watering plants with a handy watering chart).